rsyncOSX/RsyncUIdocs/content/post/macos12.md

 ## The .swipeActions function

-The latest beta of SwiftUI also make it easy to attach actions to a row in a list and emphasize the role of the buttons.
-The following are in the releaed version, but there are **not yet** connected an actions to the buttons.
+The latest beta of SwiftUI also makes it easy to attach actions to a row in a list and emphasize the role of the button.
+The following are in the released version, but there are **not yet** connected an actions to the buttons.

 ![](/images/macos12/slidedelete.png)
 ![](/images/macos12/slideexecute.png)